ankitnewjobs/ankitnewjobs/README.md

 🎓 I'm a student and a passionate DevOps Engineer focusing on the exciting world of DevOps.

-Every day is a new opportunity for me to learn and grow as I love exploring DevOps's latest tools and technologies.
+Every day is a new opportunity to learn and grow as I love exploring DevOps's latest tools and technologies.
 I'm always excited to learn and try out new things!

 #### 🛠️ My Toolbox: AZURE CLOUD, Terraform, Jenkins, CI/CD, Python, Linux, Git/GitHub, Docker, Computer Networks.